-Choose your hotkey and add the modifier subtext to jog your memory when you press the modifier.
+Choose your hotkey combination and add the modifier subtext to jog your memory when you press the modifiers.

 Controlling Window Behaviour

-In Alfred 3, you can lay out and connect objects in any way you want.
-As such, we've added a Window Behaviour checkbox, allowing you to tell Alfred not to close the window between inputs.
+Because you can lay out and connect objects in any way you want, there is a Window Behaviour checkbox allowing you to tell Alfred not to close the window between inputs.
 This prevents the Alfred window from flickering.